Only 80 Dresses Created

 Sometimes it's not about us.
 It's about reaching out and being somebody else's rainbow.
 How many times have you needed someone to inspire you, cheer you up, make you remember the sunny side of a situation.
 Well, we want our girls to know they can do that anytime they want for someone else.
 As she shines, she shares that sparkle.

 - Unique girls dresses with a full circle skirt in 6 contrasting panels.

-- A unique design with lovely prints in turquoise, fuchsia, orange, blue polka dots, and green that creates a walking rainbow when she twirls, and dances.
+- A unique design with these prints, our exclusive Rainbow pastel ombre', pink contrasting swirls on the front and back, sparkly blue and sparkly white.
+Creating a walking rainbow when she twirls, and dances.